jagans94/100-days-of-code/log.md

 **Thoughts:**
 - Ran the network today, and it started working.
 No clue why though!
 But the weird error stopped.
 - Added some reproducibility code, just in case.

+### Day 5: March 24th, 2019

+**Today's Progress**: Finished Beta-notebook implementation in PyTorch.
+**Thoughts:**
+- Finished the Beta-notebook implementation in PyTorch, even though a bit of correction is left :(
+- Some plotting and cleaning up of code is left.
+- `ImageDataGenerator` in Keras generates batches of random affine transformed images from a single input sample.
+A quasi-similar implementation can be done in PyTorch as well, by Composing the relevant `transforms` together.
+On the TODO list.